Albert0i/RU301/topology1.5.md

 ### Prologue
 Time and money are two major factor which drive people forward.
 Oftentimes one either loses time or money and vice versa.
 On a sunny day, when a field trip is ruined by a broken car right in the way, what will you lose?
 It's your temper...

 This article is created from transscript of [RU301](https://redis.io/university/courses/ru301/) verbatim, not because of my laziness.
 But for the great significance and unstirrable value in the aforementioned narrative of the course.
-Nevertheless links and addenda will be appended whenever it is necessary.
+Nevertheless links and addenda will be appended whenever it is appropriate.

 ### I. Redis Server Overview